-The fund seeks as high a level of current income as is consistent with the preservation of capital.
+The fund seeks a high level of current income.
+The fund may also seek capital appreciation.

 Fee Table

 The following table describes the fees and expenses that may be incurred, directly or indirectly, when you, as a variable product owner, buy and hold interests in a separate account that invests in shares of the fund.
 The table does not include any fees or other expenses of any variable annuity or variable life insurance product; if it did, overall fees and expenses would be higher.